LeisureLink/eslint-config-leisurelink/README.md

 # eslint-config-leisurelink
-Global LeisureLink config for eslint
+Global LeisureLink config for ESLint

+To add to your project run:
+`npm install eslint-config-leisurelink`

-To add to your project add the following line in your `.eslintrc`:
+Then add the following line in your `.eslintrc`:

 ```json
 {